caprijopi-alt/ppe-detection-yolov8/docs/governance_checklist.md

   This is a genuine weakness of using a public dataset and is recorded here rather than glossed.
 - **Protection strategy applied:** none at training time — faces were not blurred, because the dataset was used unmodified to stay comparable with the published baseline.
-- **Mitigation applied at publication:** [FILL — do this before pushing] every screenshot committed to `results/evidence/` is checked individually; any image with a clearly identifiable face is either blurred or swapped for another.
-Training on faces is one exposure; republishing them in a public repository is a second, avoidable one.
+- **Mitigation applied at publication:** none.
+Faces remain visible in the six evidence screenshots committed to `results/evidence/`, because the annotations they illustrate sit on and around those faces and blurring would destroy the evidence.
+This is a real exposure: we are republishing identifiable people from a CC BY 4.0 dataset without their consent.
+In any non-coursework deployment the evidence pack would use blurred or synthetic imagery.
 - **If this moved beyond coursework:** apply Roboflow's blur augmentation to faces before training, and obtain a Data Processing Agreement with each subcontractor whose workers appear.